Open-Future-Foundation/DGA/chapter5.md

 ### Article 23 Requirements relating to competent authorities

-(1) The competent authorities designated pursuant to Article 12 and Article 20 shall be legally distinct from, and functionally independent of any data intermediary or entity included in the register of recognised data altruism organisations.
+(1) The competent authorities designated pursuant to Article 12 and Article 20 shall be legally distinct from, and functionally independent of any provider of data intermediation services or entity included in the public national register of recognised data altruism organisations.
+The functions of the competent authorities designated pursuant to Articles 12 and 20 may be carried out by the same entity.
+Member States may decide to assign the competences under this Regulation to the supervisory authorities designated under Regulation (EU) 2016/679.

-(2) Competent authorities shall exercise their tasks in an impartial, transparent, consistent, reliable and timely manner.
+(2) Competent authorities shall exercise their tasks in an impartial, transparent, consistent, reliable and timely manner and shall safeguard fair competition and non-discriminatory access for natural persons and SMEs and start-ups at all times.

-(3) The top-management and the personnel responsible for carrying out the relevant tasks of the competent authority provided for in this Regulation cannot be the designer, manufacturer, supplier, installer, purchaser, owner, user or maintainer of the services which they evaluate, nor the authorised representative of any of those parties or represent them.
+(3) The top-management and the personnel responsible for carrying out the relevant tasks of the competent authority provided for in this Regulation cannot be the designer, manufacturer, supplier, installer, purchaser, owner, user or maintainer of the services which they evaluate, nor the legal representative of any of those parties or represent them.
 This shall not preclude the use of evaluated services that are necessary for the operations of the competent authority or the use of such services for personal purposes.

 (4) Top-management and personnel shall not engage in any activity that may conflict with their independence of judgment or integrity in relation to evaluation activities entrusted to them.